YumaWorks/yangpp/docs/source/yangpp/yangpp-intro.rst

 -  **current**: class definition is current and MUST be implemented if supported
 -  **deprecated**: class definition is deprecated and MUST be implemented if supported.

-This class SHOULD be changed to 'obsolete' status in the future.
+   -  This class SHOULD be changed to 'obsolete' status in the future.

+   - A :ref:`deprecated-stmt` is expected to be present for this class

 -  **obsolete**: class definition is obsolete and MUST NOT be implemented